MicrosoftDocs/architecture-center/docs/example-scenario/ai/training-python-models-content.md

 - [Container Registry](https://azure.microsoft.com/products/container-registry) stores images for Docker container deployments.
 In this workload, containers on each compute node run Python training scripts they pull from Container Registry.

-- [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db) is a fully managed, serverless NoSQL database that high-performance applications of any size or scale can use.
+- [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db) is a fully managed, serverless NoSQL database for high-performance applications of any size or scale.

 - [Monitor](https://azure.microsoft.com/products/monitor) collects, analyzes, and acts on telemetry data from Azure and on-premises environments.
 Monitor helps maximize the performance and availability of applications and proactively identify problems.

 ## Scenario details

-Adjustable training parameters or hyperparameters control the machine learning model training process.
+Adjustable training parameters or hyperparameters control machine learning model training.
 For example, hyperparameters for deep learning neural networks include the number of hidden layers and the number of nodes in each layer.
-Model performance depends heavily on hyperparameters.
+It's important to determine the sets of hyperparameters that produce the best model training performance.

 The hyperparameter tuning or optimization process is typically manual, computationally expensive, and time consuming.
 [Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning) can automate hyperparameter tuning and let you run experiments in parallel to efficiently tune hyperparameters.